 - For everyone, nails should be manicured or clean and free of chips or dirt.

-- For everyone, remove any temporary tattoos, especially if they are half peeled off.
+- For everyone, remove any temporary tattoos, stamps, and Band-Aids, especially if they are half washed off.
 Unless you don’t mind them being in the photo, it’s best to remove them at home.

 - Let them know a few days in advance that I will be taking special photos of them and the whole family.
 It helps to show them a photo of me so I’m not a “new” face.
 Let them know what your expectations are for their behavior, but more importantly, it will be a fun, memorable experience for the whole family.